Why have we made it our mission to publish the “research and data to make progress against the world’s largest problems”?

 The graphic here is a representation of our argument.

 The big orange circle represents the many people who are concerned about big problems.
-The green circle represents the much smaller group of people who know that progress is possible.
+The blue circle represents the much smaller group of people who know that progress is possible.
 The idea is that it is those who are part of both groups who are taking the decision to work towards progress.
-We therefore want to grow the green circle, so that one day it is becoming as large as the orange one.
+We therefore want to grow the blue circle, so that one day it becomes as large as the orange one.

 The historian Anton Howes studies the history of innovation and writes “People innovate because they are inspired to do so […].
 And when people do not innovate, it is often simply because it never occurs to them to do so.
 Incentives matter too, of course.
 But a person needs to at least have the idea of innovation — an improving mentality — before they can choose to innovate.”
 To make progress we need to have the idea that progress is possible.